itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

     - `chmod a+rwx <filename.txt>` : will add read, write and execute permission to file for all users (user, group and others)
     - `chmod u+rwx <filename.txt>` : will add read, write and execute permission to file user
     - `chmod g+rwx <filename.txt>` : will add read, write and execute permission to file group
-    - `chmod o+rwx <filename.txt>` : will add read, write and execute permission to file others
     - `chmod o+rwx <filename.txt>` : will add read, write and execute permission to file for other users that not comes in user and group
    -  `-` instead of `+` can be use to remove permission from user or group or others or all (using `a`)